 Press images with high resolution have enormous file sizes.
 Instead of emailing huge files, upload them to Dropbox or another cloud service with shareable links.

-Additionally, media outlets are more inclined to highlight a musician if their music is accompanied with visually stunning videos.
-Similar to that, if you have a superb live video showcasing your stage presence, promoters are more inclined to book you for an event.
+If you have a superb live video showcasing your stage presence, promoters are more willing to book you for an event.

 Make sure your three best songs are at the top of the list because listeners could only play the first few songs that are featured.